-- .
-Do not open, dissemble, or service any battery. - Do not crush or puncture the battery. - Do not short-circuit the battery, or expose it to water or other liquids. - Keep the battery away from children and fire.
+- Do not open, dissemble, or service any battery.

+- Do not crush or puncture the battery.

+- Do not short-circuit the battery, or expose it to water or other liquids.

+- · Keep the battery away from children.

+- · Keep the battery away from fire.